Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^

-Sent from the simulation engine to the receiver each IMD frame if box packets were previously specified for this session in `Session info`_.
+Sent from the simulation engine to the receiver each IMD frame if box packets were previously specified for this session in :ref:`session-info`.

 .. code-block:: none